Ramanaickenpalayam: Economy

 Agriculture is the main occupation in Ramanaickenpalayam.
 This village is known for its tapioca crop.
 Rice, cotton, turmeric and corn are grown as major commercial crops.
-Many people are working at spinning mills, and as drivers and coolies.

 There are no banks in the village but the SBI - Zero Account balance opening office is available in this village.

 Education

 There are three government schools are available in this village.

-Tamil Angels Nursery and Primary School is in RamanaickenPalayam.
+Tamil Angels Nursery and Primary School is a private school.